 These priorities were developed in collaboration with area non-profit organizations, the Denton Chamber of Commerce, Denton Independent School District, University of North Texas, Texas Woman's University and the City of Denton and approved by our Board of Directors:

-- Provide adequate funding for coordinating mental health services that are planned, cohesive and monitored for effectiveness at the community level for economically disadvantaged individuals and families.
+3. Provide adequate funding for coordinated mental health services that are planned, cohesive and monitored for effectiveness at the community level.

-- Ensure adequate regulation of payday lenders that provide protections from aggressive and harmful lending practices that are negatively impacting scarce community social service resources.
+6. Ensure adequate regulation of predatory lenders in order to provide protections from aggressive and harmful lending practices.